 Night to Shine is an unforgettable prom night experience, centered on God’s love, for people with special needs, ages 14 and older.
-This is the eighth year of this worldwide movement sponsored by the Tim Tebow FoundationTim Tebow Foundation..
+This worldwide movement sponsored by the Tim Tebow Foundation began in 2014.

-Every attendee of Night to Shine will enter their prom on a red carpet.
+Every guest of Night to Shine will enter their prom on a red carpet.
 Once inside attendees will receive VIP treatment including hair and makeup stations, shoe shining stations, corsages and boutonnieres, a karaoke room and of course, dancing!
 The highlight of the night will come when every one of the Night to Shine attendees is crowned as a king or queen of the prom.

-Night to Shine Midlands will be Friday, February 10th, 2023, from 6pm to 9pm.
+Night to Shine Midlands will be February 9, 2024 from 6:00 to 9:00 pm.

-For the volunteers, the dress code is the black Night to Shine T-shirt and black pants.
-If you are a buddy, please wear prom attire.
+For the volunteers, wear your Night to Shine T-shirt and black pants.

-Attendees will wear prom attire.
+Buddies, please wear prom attire.

 If you have dresses or suits you would like to donate please drop them off at Mt.
 Horeb UMC, attn: Michelle Hunt.
 Tax receipts for your donation will be provided.

 If you have any questions, please call Mt.
-Horeb UMC at 803.490.0200.
+Horeb Church at 803.490.0200.